 The larva lives inside a flattened, portable case made from silk and bits of debris — sand, lint, dried insect remains, and fibers.
 The case is what you normally see: a small, grayish-brown, oval or pumpkin-seed-shaped “bag” about a few millimeters to about 1 cm long.
 The caterpillar pokes its head out to crawl around while dragging this case, and it pupates inside the same shelter when it’s ready to become an adult moth.

-When you see a case, there’s almost always a small larva inside — treat the case as a live pest and remove it carefully.
+Quick Tip: When you see a case, there’s almost always a small larva inside — treat the case as a live pest and remove it carefully.
 A single wall corner can hide multiple cases, so scan ceilings, corners, and behind furniture.

-Why do Plaster Bagworms End up in Your Home?
+Why Are Plaster Bagworms in Your House?

 Plaster bagworms are drawn to the indoor environment because it concentrates their food sources: spider silk, shed hairs and dander, dead insects trapped in webs, and sometimes natural fibers like wool or felt.
+Because they often feed on old spider webs and the debris trapped in them, homeowners dealing with repeated plaster bagworms should also clean out cobweb-heavy corners and storage areas.

 They’re especially common in warm, humid climates and in areas of the house that collect lint or aren’t disturbed — bathrooms, laundry rooms, closet tops, ceiling corners, and hallways.
 Adult moths lay tiny eggs in sheltered spots and the larvae hatch right where food and shelter are available, so once one generation finds a comfy nook, you can see more quickly.

-If you regularly find spider webs in a corner, expect to find casebearing larvae there too — remove webs and cases at the same time.
+Quick Tip: If you regularly find spider webs in a corner, expect to find casebearing larvae there too — remove webs and cases at the same time.

 If you want them gone fast, follow this order: find and remove, deep-clean to remove food, treat hidden spots, and harden your defenses.
 Do these consistently for at least a couple of weeks — that’s long enough to break the life cycle for most populations.

-2) Remove visible cases by hand or vacuum
+2) Remove Visible Cases by Hand or Vacuum

 Use a vacuum with a hose attachment to suck up cases and larvae — this is the fastest visible reduction.
 After vacuuming, immediately empty the vacuum bag into a sealed trash bag and dispose of it outside.
 For delicate areas where a vacuum could damage paint or plaster, use a soft brush to coax cases into a jar or into the vacuum hose.
-Wear gloves if you prefer; the bugs don’t bite, but it’s cleaner.
-Many pest pros recommend manual removal first because insecticides often can’t reach larvae tucked inside cracks or behind fixtures.

-After vacuuming cases from walls and ceilings, wipe the area with a damp cloth to remove remaining dust and silk so larvae can’t reattach.
+Quick Tip: After vacuuming cases from walls and ceilings, wipe the area with a damp cloth to remove remaining dust and silk so larvae can’t reattach.

-3) Deep clean the feeding spots
+3) Deep Clean the Feeding Spots

 For crevices, behind baseboards, and attic edges, consider applying diatomaceous earth (food-grade) or a light dusting of boric acid.
 These products are abrasive or toxic to the small larvae but have a low risk profile for humans and pets when used correctly.
 Apply lightly to voids and inaccessible cracks — don’t overdo it where people or pets are active.
 Natural dusts can give a slower but reliable reduction in populations over a few weeks.